andreterceiro/dio-mobile-meu-tudo--configuring-your-development-environment-for-react-native/README.md

 # The 'assets' directory

-There you can change the splash screen of the app and its icon.
+There you can change **as example** the splash screen of the app and its icon.

 ![assets directory](images/assets-directory.png)